ros2/demos/topic_monitor/README.md

 ### Comparing reliability QoS settings
 You will need two machines with ROS 2: one mobile and one stationary.

-1. Run the `ros2 run topic_monitor launch_reliability_demo` executable on the stationary machine.
+1. Run the `ros2 launch topic_monitor reliability_demo.launch.py` executable on the stationary machine.
 This will start two nodes: one publishing in “reliable” mode, and one in “best effort”.
 1. Start the monitor on a mobile machine such as a laptop.
-Use `ros2 run topic_monitor topic_monitor -- --display --allowed-latency 5` to account for any latency that may occur re-sending the reliable messages.
+Use `ros2 run topic_monitor topic_monitor --display --allowed-latency 5` to account for any latency that may occur re-sending the reliable messages.
 1. Take the mobile machine out of range of the monitor, and observe how the reception rates differ for the different topics.

 You should see that the "reliable" topic has a reception rate that is almost always either 0 or 100%, while the "best effort" topic has a reception rate that fluctuates based on the strength of the connection.